TomographicImaging/CCPi-Regularisation-Toolkit/Readme.md

 ### Main modules:

   * FISTA_REC.m – Matlab function to perform FISTA-based reconstruction
-  * FISTA_TV.c – C-omp function to solve for the weighted TV term using FISTA
+  * FGP_TV.c – C-omp function to solve for the weighted TV term using FGP
   * SplitBregman_TV.c – C-omp function to solve for the weighted TV term using Split-Bregman
   * LLT_model.c – C-omp function to solve for the weighted LLT [3] term using explicit scheme
   * studentst.m – Matlab function to calculate Students t penalty with 'auto-tuning'